-This bundle includes 25 Dutch models and allows you to build a 100 point force of either:
+This bundle includes twenty-five 17th Century 28mm English Miniatures and allows you to build a 100 point force of either:

 Dutch Privateers: In the second half of the seventeenth century, Dutch privateers in the Americas compete with English and French buccaneers for the best Dutch captains.
 Many would rather remain among the buccaneers even when their homeland is at war with the English or French.
 Others, such as the renowned Jan Erasmus Reyning, accept Dutch commissions in time of war and serve against their former brethren without hesitation.
 Given Dutch tolerance, it is not surprising that some Dutch privateers are commanded by captains of mixed race, the most famous being Diego the Mulatto, who first served the Dutch, then, decades later, among the French buccaneers.
 Dutch privateers, following a long tradition of quasi-naval sea service, are fierce, swashbuckling fighters who are proud of their heritage, often quick to anger and quarrel, and who possess superb skills in seamanship and gunnery.